pedrosalasrojo/o_tree/README.md

 com3 <- compen_score(otree, types = "o.types", outcome = "income", model = model, circum = circum, eps = 1200)$score
 ```

+_Disclaimer_:

-_Disclaimer_: This is a work in progress version.
+This is a work in progress version.
 Do not use or cite without checking.
+This example is drawn for illustrative purposes.
+Debiased IOp can be obtained using the double debiased procedure (cross-fitting + debiased estimator) proposed in Escanciano and Terschuur (2022).

 *References*:

-Moramarco, D., Brunori, P. and Salas-Rojo, P. (2024) Biases in inequality of opportunity estimates: measures and solutions (mimeo)
+Moramarco, D., Brunori, P. and Salas-Rojo, P. (2024) "Biases in inequality of opportunity estimates: measures and solutions" (mimeo)

+Escanciano, J. C., and Terschuur, J. R. (2022) "Debiased semiparametric U-statistics: Machine learning inference on inequality of opportunity", ArXiv Preprint arXiv:2206.05235 (Under Review at RESTUD).